mnr/writing-wip/dimensions_living_book/goodbyeToDimensions.md

 We've explained this to Greta, but we know her weakening grasp of *now* versus *then* versus *tomorrow* blurs her awareness of the pending change in her life.
 She is accustomed to us appearing before breakfast to wake her up, then seeing her through the day until it is time for bed.
 Today is the last day this will happen.

-I'm watching Zero (a dog) chase the local squirrel (unnamed) for the last time this summer, possibly this year, possibly forever, depending on Tom and Pauline (Tom and Pauline own Zero).
-Everything we bought from Goodwill has been returned and I vacuumed the carpet for the last time.
+I'm watching Zero chase the local squirrel for the last time this summer, possibly this year, possibly forever, depending on Tom and Pauline (Tom and Pauline own Zero).
+Everything we bought from Goodwill has been returned.

 One of our last acts is saying goodbye to our friends.
 This takes too long, but should go on forever.
 We lurk through the building, saying hello and goodbye.
 But oh, that final walk through the dining hall is hard.